 - In Bruno Schulz's story, "The Comet", global disaster is averted because the comet becomes a sensation which subsequently goes out of fashion.

-- The Dresden Files: In order to kill Duke Paolo Ortega, both in retaliation for an offscreen attack in the previous book and because he cheated in his duel against Harry before running his cowardly ass away, Harry's old mentor and grandfather Ebenezar McCoy makes sure the vampire gets what's coming to him.
-By dropping an old Soviet satellite out of orbit straight onto Ortega's hometown, right where he was healing.
+- In order to kill Duke Paolo Ortega, both in retaliation for an offscreen attack in the previous book and because he cheated in his duel against Harry before running his cowardly ass away, Harry's old mentor and grandfather Ebenezar "Blackstaff" McCoy makes sure the vampire gets what's coming to him.
+By dropping a decommissioned Soviet satellite out of orbit straight onto Ortega's hometown, right where he was healing.
 Needless to say, there were no survivors.

 - It's not the first time, either.
 The Tunguska Event?
 Yeah, that was him.